-A case handled by the our office a few years ago encapsulates the need for this type of legislation: an 8-year-old girl was removed by police from a school bus, taken alone to the police station without her parent's knowledge, and held and questioned at the station for several hours before being released.
+A case handled by our office a few years ago encapsulates the need for this type of legislation: an 8-year-old girl was removed by police from a school bus, taken alone to the police station without her parent's knowledge, and held and questioned at the station for several hours before being released.
 The girl was seized, detained, and interrogated based on unsubstantiated claims from another child that the girl was carrying "chemicals" in her backpack, and occurred even after the police found nothing illicit in her possession.

 Although Rhode Island law protects children who are questioned while at school, and requires a guardian present, a child whose first police interaction occurs off campus has no such protection under the law.
-We believe that this legislation is critical to ensure full due process for juveniles and urge its passage.